Syfert Injury Law Firm

 The child may not be held in secure detention under this subsection for more than 48 hours unless ordered by the court.
 After 48 hours, the court shall hold a hearing if the state attorney or victim requests that secure detention be continued.
 The child may continue to be held in detention care if the court makes a specific, written finding that detention care is necessary to protect the victim from injury.
 However, the child may not be held in detention care beyond the time limits set forth in this section or s.
 985.26.

-(b) If the court orders a placement more restrictive than indicated by the results of the risk assessment instrument, the court shall state, in writing, clear and convincing reasons for such placement.
+(b) The court may order a placement more or less restrictive than indicated by the results of the risk assessment instrument, and, if the court does so, shall state, in writing, clear and convincing reasons for such placement.

 1Note.The time period for release was deleted from referenced s.
 985.27 by s.
 6, ch.
 2017-164.